 Road Commission of Kalamazoo County Has jurisdiction over much of Kalamazoo county’s road system that is not under the jurisdiction of cities and villages with so-called Act 51 authority.

-Traffic Control Devices For Bicycle Facilities (MMUTDC Part 9) Contains key standards, options, guidance and supporting references for the traffic control devices for bicycle facilities in the State of Michigan.
+Traffic Control Devices For Bicycle Facilities (MMUTDC Part 9) Contains key standards, options, guidance and supporting references for the traffic control devices for bicycle facilities in the State of Michigan as of 2019.
 Excellent figures throughout present sign and lane markings, illustrate placement.
-Be alert for occasional updates to the Manual which may be found elsewhere.
+The “Bikes May Use Full Lane” (R4-11) sign is now included in the MMUTCD.
+Be aware that other portions of the MMUTCD are cross-referenced in this section and that updates and error corrections to the Manual may also apply.
+A complete list of updates as of June 2020 may be found here.

 Van Buren County Road Commission Has jurisdiction over much of Van Buren county’s road system that is not otherwise under the jurisdiction of cities and villages with so-called Act 51 authority.